 Within our BSc Environmental Science I currently convene, and teach all or much of, the following modules: Tutorials in Environmental Science, Global Environmental Change: Part 1 and Part 2, and Environmental Modelling.
 I also teach parts of Global Environmental Processes and Environmental Data Analysis.

 While at UNM I completed the PGCHE and I am a Fellow of the Higher Education Academy.
+In 2022 I received a Lord Dearing Award for my role in enhancing the student learning experience.

 I also convene the Nottingham Advantage Award module Climate Action in Malaysia which is open to all undergraduates at UNM.
 This module involves students in social learning and exposure to Bite-Size Climate Action - fun, flexible, and immersive online content designed to inspire Malaysian youth to act for the climate, which I developed with colleagues at Universiti Malaya.
 Some background on the importance of this project is explained in an interview with BFM.